 Cassava flour or tapioca flour has become extremely popular recently in the US.
 Cassava is native to South America.
 I returned home with a suitcase full of tapioca.
 In Brazil, they sell tapioca ready to make, which means tapioca flour is combined with water and ready to put in your frying pan and make into a crepe-like substance.
 Since it is native to South America, it is ridiculously cheap in Brazil and a staple in life there.
 You can literally find it just about anywhere along the beach at stands called barracas.
 But when you run out of your suitcase stash, you must make your own!

 So how to make it here in Korea…America, anywhere but Brazil.
 Super simple!

-I still need to figure out how to order this here in Korea, but I had a kind friend give me some cassava flour this week.
+I still need to figure out how to order this here in Korea, but I had a kind friend give me some tapioca flour this week.
 Score!

 STEP 2: POUR FLOUR INTO A BOWL WITH THE TINIEST BIT OF WATER.